microbit-foundation/microbit-simulator/README.md

     ```
     > **WARNING**: This command will reset all git repositories within the development environment, do not use after changes have been made.

-    Will build the docker image that will be used to build the simulator, this will install all required dependencies and clone all necessary git repositories, including [MicroPython](https://github.com/geowor01/micropython).
+    Will build the docker image that will be used to build the simulator, this will install all required dependencies and clone all necessary git repositories, including the [MicroPython simulator](https://github.com/geowor01/micropython).

 2.
     ```